rom1v/blog.rom1v.com/_posts/2019-05-21-a-new-core-playlist-for-vlc-4.md

                     history range
 ```

-Secondly, to avoid to select `A` twice in a row (as the last item of the
+Secondly, to avoid selecting `A` twice in a row (as the last item of the
 previous cycle and the first item of the new one), the randomizer will
 immediately determine another item in the vector (say `C`) to be the first of
 the new cycle.
 The items that belong to the history are kept in order.